A mesmerizing journey of messages

 Now, let me clarify why I started the review in such a rad way.
 As soon as you’ll start playing the game, you’ll be on a roller-coaster ride of feelings and emotions.
 You’ll begin the game with a smile, that will eventually throw you in great depression.
 Why, how?
 Won’t say! 😛

-The concept of the game is damn unique and you might’ve seen a game like Seen before.
+The concept of the game is damn unique and you might’ve never SEEN a game like Seen before.
 The whole game is inside a messaging app.
 Going to the park, exchanging gifts and much more.
 Only through messages, emoticons and a smile on your face.

 I must say, that making a game this creative with just two hands, is outstanding.
 Truly Mickole, I’ve become a big fan of yours.